linuxha/RT68mx/README.md

 # RT68/MX

-This version of RT68mx source code has been modified to specifically assemble properly with the asl macro assembler.
+This version of RT68mx source code has been modified to specifically assemble properly with the asl macro assembler ([links below](#Source)).
 I've also taken the liberty to clean up and reformat the source.
 Sorry I understand why it was done but I've always hated the way the source code looked.

 RT/68 provides three modes which are mutually exclusive: Console Monitor to load, save and debug programs; Single Task Mode to execute existing Mikbug(TM) software without modification; and Multi-Task Mode which is the real time multiprogramming mode.